Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Azure Storage

 The default storage software in the infrastructure is Storage Azure – a tool that stores unstructured information using REST APIs.
 To handle heavy workloads, the infrastructure uses Queue storage.
 The company’s files are saved to Azure’s disk and file storage.
-Big data applications (one of Azure’s main focuses) rely on Data Lake Store.
+Big data applications (one of Azure’s main focuses) rely on the Data Lake Store.

 Versatile Database Support